Yuval Naim

-Yuval Naim (יובל נעים; born 22 November 1967) is an Israeli former football player and a manager.
+Yuval Naim (יובל נעים; born 22 November 1967) is an Israeli football manager and former player.

-He is of a Tunisian-Jewish descent.

-Career

-Player career
+Playing career

 Yuval Naim grew up and played as a centre back in the youth academy of Hapoel Ramat Gan and in the mid-80's he was selected to the senior squad, where he received the number 5, and in 1989, he was a partner in their promotion to Liga Leumit, first division at the time.
 However, after just one season they been relegated to the second tier.

 In 1993, he left Hapoel Ramat Gan and went to play with Hapoel Tzafririm Holon. and in the end of that season they dropped to the third tier for the first time in its history.
 Naim helped the team return to Liga Leumit and played for another two years.
 His last game against Hapoel Tayibe, stopped with 20 minutes left on the clock with his team in 2–0 lead, and the claim being he rammed the linesman nose, following the incident he was banned until the end of that season.

 In the summer of 1996 he moved to Bnei Yehuda and one season later, he moved the Hakoah Ramat Gan.
 Later he also played for Hapoel Or Yehuda and Maccabi Amidar Ramat Gan, and in 2001, at age 34, he retired from active playing.